Wabri/LearningNeo4j/README.md

 A graph database can store any kind of data using a few simple concepts:
 1. **Nodes** - graph data records
+2. **Labels** - specifies the type of the node
-2. **Relationships** - connect nodes
+3. **Relationships** - connect nodes
-3. **Properties** - named data values
+3. **Properties** - key-value pair properties

 The simplest graph has just a single **node** with some named values called **Properties**:

 ![simpleGraph](resources/simpleGraph.PNG)

-Nodes are the name for data records in a graph and the data is stored as Properties that can be simple name/value pairs.
+Nodes are the name for data records in a graph and the data is stored as Properties that can be simple key-value pairs.

 Nodes can be grouped together by applying a Label to each member.
 In the example above we can set to that node the label **Person**.
 Is important to know that a label is not a object and can't have any properties, is used only to categorize the nodes in a graph.
 A node can have zero or more labels based on the definition of that node.